Hints & Tips

 Increasing your reputation in a town can unlock new locations to visit there!

-You can choose between two styles of character portrait in the options menu, accessible from the title screen.
+You can choose between two styles of character portraits in the options menu, accessible from the title screen.

 Once unlocked, heroes will sometimes appear for recruitment in taverns.